Nylas-Samples/.github/profile/README.md

 **Other languages**

 - [Send Emails with Rust and C#](https://github.com/nylas-samples/send_emails_rust_csharp): Send an email with Nylas REST APIs using Rust or C#!
+- [Send and Read Emails with PHP](https://github.com/nylas-samples/php_send_and_read_emails): Read or Send an email with Nylas REST APIs using PHP!

 ## Contact API samples